jarviscanada/jarvis_data_eng_CarlaCastaneda/core_java/twitter/README.md

 ## explain each component(app/main, controller, service, DAO) (30-50 words each)
 - App/main
+  - created a class called TwitterCLIAppSpringBoot that has the annotation @SpringBootApplication on top of it and in the constructor the TwitterCLIApp is passed to the constructor as the app which is then run in the main function.

 - Controller
   - the controller layer handles the user input and checks that the correct input is passed when the service layer is called.